landoDev/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+* Not 💯 on what this question is asking exactly.
+There are there different types of middleware (built-in, 3rd party and custom) and some common examples include cors, helmet and morgan

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+* Middleware is essentially written functions that extend software.
+Some are built in, some are third-party and some are custom made.
+They can be used to add extra features like security and validation.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+* Everything is a resource lol anything(data) that needs to  be managed can be considered a resource

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+* API’s return status codes like 200(ok) or 201(created) (I believe 200-399 is a successful request) to assist clients in knowing if their call was successful.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+* We can partition our app into sub-applications using routers in express

 ## Minimum Viable Product